Best Fujifilm Lens for Landscape Photography

 The aperture ring has a nice level of firmness to stop aperture being bumped by accident, plus reassuring clicks for each stop.

-The front of the lens has a 77mm diameter filter thread suitable for many filter kits currently on the market.
+The front of the lens has a 77mm diameter filter thread suitable for many filter kits currently on the market, as well as other Fujifilm accessories.
 To top it off, the body is fully weather and dust sealed to withstand even the most brutal conditions

 Having a constant f/2.8 aperture provides a great deal of flexibility for a zoom lens like the Fujifilm XF 16-55mm, especially in a landscape setting.